SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 # Wire (TWI/I2C)
 For the next big release (likely 1.4.0), this library will be overhauled with Dual mode and non-dual master + slave and a much lower flash usage, along with proper TWI1 support.
-It will be made available for beta testing as soon as 1.3.7 is releaased
+It will be made available for beta testing as soon as 1.3.7 is released

 All of these parts have two hardware I2C (TWI) peripherals, except the 28-pin versions, which have one.
 TWI0 works exactly like the one on official Arduino boards using the Wire.h library. ~There is at present no TWI1 library, see: https://github.com/SpenceKonde/DxCore/issues/54~